 We have a relaxed start to the morning with free time to watch the fishing boats in Byblos harbour, pick up some souvenirs in the souks or just grab a coffee and take in the views.
 Later this morning we will start our journey back to Beirut.
 On the way we'll make a stop at Jeitta Caves.
 The caves were discovered by chance by an American missionary, out on a hunting expedition he fired his gun towards the sound of running water and investigated more on hearing the echoes!
 The upper section of the cave has a 750 metre pathway allowing you to walk beneath giant stalactites and look down on the river water and stalagmites below.
 The entrance to the caves is a little touristy with a toy train and gift shops but once on in the caves photography is banned and noise is kept to a minimum giving you the chance to fully appreciate this impressive feat of nature - where it takes at least 100 years for 1cm of new rock to form.
 Returning to Beirut we'll celebrate the last night of the trip with a traditional mezze dinner.
 In Lebanon food is such a key part of family life and is an experience to be enjoyed rather than a necessity; tables are covered generously with small mezze dishes that are shared and accompanied with home-grown wine.
 There is something for everyone and particular favourites include fresh tabbouleh salad, grilled meats and smoky baba ghanoush.

 This morning you will say goodbye to your fellow travellers and Lebanese leader as the Lebanon part of your trip comes to an end.
 You'll be transferred to the airport in time for your flight to Amman where your Jordan adventure will begin.
+Depending on what time of year you are travelling you will either have free time to explore Beirut or Amman today.
+If you are travelling January to September you will have free time in Beirut and if travelling October to December then your free time will be in Amman as flights are earlier in the day.
 Arrive into Jordan's capital city Amman.
 Amman as we know it now is a young city but it's set upon one of the oldest continuously inhabited areas in the world with early references dating back to 7000 BC.
 Now home to almost half of the country's population, it is a fascinating city of contrasts, where the very ancient and the brand new collide.
 On arrival into Jordan you will receive assistance with your visa and will receive a complimentary transfer from Queen Alia International Airport (AMM), which is around one hour from our hotel.
 Due to a majority of flights arriving in the late evening, your Jordanian leader will meet you for the welcome meeting tomorrow morning.
 This evening you will find information including meeting times on the Explore hotel notice near reception.

 This morning we drive the short 30 mile journey north of the capital to the ancient Jerash.
 Populated for over 6,500 years, the city's golden age was in Roman times when it was conquered by General Pompey and became one of a confederation of ten important Middle Eastern cities, known as the Decapolis League.
 Now, because of the way it has been preserved in sand before its excavation last century, it is widely acknowledged as one of the best-preserved Roman provincial towns in the world.
 Walking around the colonnaded streets, soaring hilltop temples, handsome theatres and the chariot-racing stadium, it is easy to imagine Roman life carrying on around you.
 All this is just the tip of the iceberg - it is estimated that only about 10% of city has been uncovered.
 After lunch we'll travel back into the city to visit Amman's historical centre and spend some time discovering the Citadel - Jabal al-Qal'a.
 The Citadel stands on a hill, the highest point in Amman, and artefacts found at the site signify that the area has been a royal city for thousands of years and is believed to have been fortified during the Bronze age some 3,000 - 4,000 years ago.
 Earthquakes and invasions have certainly taken it's toll on the Citadel but two pillars of the Roman Temple of Hercules still stand strong, and some buildings of 7th century Umayyad Palace can still be explored.
 The evening is free to relax.
 You may wish to take a short taxi ride to Rainbow Street, popular with Ammanis and tourists alike, this narrow, cobbled road is lined with coffee bars, souvenir shops, restaurants and bars.
 As the city is largely dominated by highways, Rainbow Street is a lovely escape that is best discovered on foot, plus a great place to try fresh, homemade falafel.